 The tables below summarise the comments received during the advertising period of the proposal, together with Administration's response to each comment.

 Comments Received in Support: Administration Comment General The venue is a good addition to the area.
 Noted.
-The vehice is a good addition to the area. i Noteu.

 Noise - General